 Today before yoga class, the lovely yoga teacher who was subbing in the class I attend each Monday asked how my mom is doing.
 Since she also attends the class as a student, we’ve chatted often, and she was aware of my mom’s medical issues.
-We got into to brief discussion about caring for loved ones who are ill, family dynamics, and other somewhat difficult topics.
+We chatted briefly about caring for loved ones who are ill, family dynamics, and other somewhat difficult topics.
 She shared her own experience with the challenges (and blessings) of caring for loved ones who are ill.
 And I realized how much authentic yoga teachers make a difference in my life.

 When the class was over, this beautiful soul reminded me she had been thinking of me and my family.
 I told her how much it means that she shared her struggles with me.
-She paused for a moment and then mentioned a student who had once remarked that she often talks about things no one wants to talk about.
+She paused for a moment and then told me about a student who once told her she talks about things no one wants to talk about.
 I don’t know if that student was happy about it or not.
 But I sure am.

 Authentic Yoga Teachers Can Lead Us to Light